EvisHome/Home-Assistant/dashboards/energy/readme.md

 ### PowerCalc integration

 PowerCalc is a great way to create virtual power (W) and energy (kWh) sensors for lights and power plugs, and also utility sensors (measuring hourly, daily, monthly, yearly consumption).
-By default it creates quite many new sensors. (there is a great video of it [here](https://www.youtube.com/watch?v=tR1x-cxwK-8) by BeardedTinker.
+By default it creates quite many new sensors. (there is a [great video of it by BeardedTinker](https://www.youtube.com/watch?v=tR1x-cxwK-8).
 I recommend you watch the video.
 It can be a bit of work to get it as you like, a but I found it worth while, to get the monitoring just the way I wanted.
 I went first with the default settings, but later on I ended up redoing everything, removing individual light utility sensors and made some nested groupings instead, following this kind of nesting logic.

 * All Devices
 * -- All Outlets